 Fig No: 3 GYP Mean vs. Stability

 The GGE Biplot for grains per ear (GPE) revealed that the first two principal components accounted for 89.98% and 10.02% of the total variation, respectively.
-The Biplot indicated that genotype 15(HD2967) was most closely aligned with the direction of Environment 1, suggesting its superior performance under this environment.
+The Biplot indicated that genotype 15(HD2967) was most closely aligned with the direction of environment of location1, suggesting its superior performance under this environment.
 Genotypes 19(HI1634), 17(HI8777), and 20(Raj4238) were also oriented in the same direction, indicating moderate performance.
-In contrast, genotype 21(HD3321) was positioned in the direction of Environment 2 and appeared to be the best performer under that environment, followed by genotypes 18(PBW826) and 10(HPW360) with relatively lower alignment.
+In contrast, genotype 21(HD3321) was positioned in the direction of environment of location 2 and appeared to be the best performer under that environment, followed by genotypes 18(PBW826) and 10(HPW360) with relatively lower alignment.
 Similar patterns of genotype-specific adaptation to different environments have been reported by Akinwale et al. (2022)[9], confirming the effectiveness of GGE Biplot in identifying superior genotypes.

 Fig no 4 GPE which won where